Antioxidant and Immunity

 Adding more fruit and vegetables of any kind to your diet is generally healthy for you.
 But some foods are higher in antioxidants than others.
 The five major antioxidant vitamins are mentioned as above i.e. beta-carotene, vitamin C, and vitamin E, selenium and zinc.

-The best way to increase your antioxidant intake is by eating more nuts, seeds, legumes, colorful fruits and vegetables – especially those with purple, blue, red, orange, and yellow colors.
+The best way to increase your antioxidant intake is by eating more nuts, seeds, legumes, colorful fruits, and vegetables – especially those with purple, blue, red, orange, and yellow colors.

-By eating a variety of nuts, seeds, legumes, colorful fruits and vegetables you can ensure you give your body and immunity a best treatment.
+By eating a variety of nuts, seeds, legumes, colorful fruits and vegetables you can ensure you give your body and immunity the best treatment.
 There is one other source you must remember that will also provide you with antioxidants – GRECOBE® (Green coffee bean extract based supplement).